colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 Your journey to agent-ready data infrastructure depends entirely on where you're starting.

 **The Five Archetypes:**

+The five enterprise archetypes are compared in Table 5 (Enterprise Archetype Comparison), showing readiness scores, timelines, and primary gaps for each starting point.

 1. **BI-First Enterprise (60%)** - Data warehouse, overnight ETL
    - **Gap:** 60-70% missing | **Timeline:** 90-120 days | **Readiness:** 25-35/100